-- Under Settings > Integration Flows > Refund > Shopify to NS, ensure that you have not selected anything in NetSuite Refund Method.
+- Under Settings > Refund > Shopify to NetSuite tab, ensure that you have not selected anything in NetSuite Refund Method.

-- Go to Settings > Integration Flows > Order > Payment > Map Payment Methods.
+- Go to Settings > Order > Payment > Map Payment Methods.
 Map the Order payment method.
 For example, map cash to cash.

-- In the Default Lookup Value drop-down box, select the default lookup value.
+- On the same page, the Default Lookup Value drop-down box, select the default lookup value.
 For example, VISA.

 - Click Save.

 - Go back to Flows > Refund > click the Field Mappings icon of Shopify Refund to NetSuite Refund Add.

 - Click the Import Mapping of NetSuite Customer Refund Import Adaptor.

 This configuration lets you use the Order's payment method automatically when processing a refund.
-If you do not want to use the Order's payment method for refund, you can go to Settings > Integration Flows > Refund > NetSuite Refund Method to select your desired refund method.
+If you do not want to use the Order's payment method for a refund, you can go to Settings > Refund > Shopify to NetSuite tab > NetSuite Refund Method to select your desired refund method.
 If the drop-down does not provide any options just hit the refresh option on the side of the field.